Munna-Git/Sales_dashboard_repo/README.md

 ## 📌 Conclusion
-This advanced sa;es dashboard is designed for professionals who need real-time, actionable business insights.
+This advanced sales dashboard is designed for professionals who need real-time, actionable business insights.
 It goes beyond simple visualization by incoporating advanced analytics, interactive elements to drive data-driven decision-making.
 With its scalable architecture and ability to integrate new data sources, this project stands out as a powerful business intelligence tool.

 📌 **Author:** Munna
 📧 **Contact:** [\[LinkedIn\]  ](http://linkedin.com/in/munna-a4ab07253)